SafeRoboticsLab/ECE346/README.md

 ## Test it out
 Open a new terminal, and activate your ROS environment by running `start_ros`.

-Then run `rviz` to start RViz, a 3D visualization tool for ROS.
+Then run `roscore` to start the ROS master.
 If everything works, you will see
 ![](Host_Setup/assets/ros_core_output.png)

 # Lab Assignments